cristobers/music-rating/README.md

 ## Oauth2 implementation

-The implementation of Oauth2 used in this project is largely lifted from this blog post: https://blog.miguelgrinberg.com/post/oauth-authentication-with-flask-in-2023
+Thank you Miguel Grinberg for the implementation of Oauth2 used in this project which can be found at this blog post: https://blog.miguelgrinberg.com/post/oauth-authentication-with-flask-in-2023

 ## Setup